anishak20/portfolio/content/projects/Isingmodel.md

   <br>
   <li>
     <strong>For T &lt; T<sub>c</sub> , &beta; = 0.5</strong>:<br>
-    In the low-temperature (ordered) phase, the system becomes trapped in a strongly magnetized state and does not switch to the opposite phase.
+    In the low temperature (ordered) phase, the system becomes trapped in a strongly magnetized state and does not switch to the opposite phase.
 The histogram has a single sharp peak far from zero.
 This behavior shows clear <strong>ergodicity breaking</strong>: the system explores only one of the two symmetry-broken minima.
   </li>
 </ul>
 <br>